 - Expected future growth on assets

-To simplify your plans, you can use a retirement calculator to get a general idea of how many years you are away from retirement.
+If you want to quickly play around with a potential retirement age, you can use this fun FI/RE retirement calculator to get a general idea of how many years you are away from retirement.
 But you shouldn’t completely rely on this information because circumstances change and everyone’s financial health is different.

 Spend time looking over the numbers and doing your own calculations.
 The basic premise is that you need to determine how many years you’ll spend in retirement (your lifespan minus your retirement age) multiplied by your average yearly costs during that time period.